josephbudd/cwt/README.md

 ## A linux Continuous Wave ( Morse Code ) Trainer

+May 1, 2019

+I'll be adding another level of practice keying that will allow the user to parctice keying sentences.
+I just need a little time.

 April 1, 2019

 Fixed the key and copy service checks.